fpco/inline-c/README.md

 in this case), but we must `return` the value explicitly, like we would in a C function.

-A pure version of `c` exists too -- `c_pure` -- but in this case we must not use it, since the C code is impure.
+A pure version of `c` exists too -- `c_pure` -- but in this case we must not use it, since the C code is impure, given that it reads from standard input.

 ## Capturing Haskell variables -- parameter declaration